Mohammad-Hossein-Ataie/IntroductionToPythonCourse/README.md

 # Python_cource
-It is a full python course that I was supervised for about three years.
+It is a full python course at the University of Tehran that I was supervised for about three years.
+The link to this course: mooc.ut.ac.ir